 You got married.
 You did the thing.
 You proclaimed your love out loud for the world to see.
 That’s what weddings are all about.

 If you lost weight for your wedding, are currently losing weight for your wedding, or plan to lose weight for your wedding, I get it.
 The pressure is immense, and it is so difficult to opt out.

-I don’t blame myself for buying into the fantasy, though.
-I blame the culture around me.
+I don’t blame myself for buying into the fantasy, and I don’t blame you either.
+I place my blame squarely on the culture around us.
 And if you decide changing your body for your wedding is what you need to do, I know that you’re just doing the best you can to survive and thrive in the culture we’re living in.

 Your wedding is a celebration of the love between you and another person, and that will always be more important than your dress size.

 If you appreciate my content and what you're learning from it, there are multiple ways to invest in and support it so I can continue to create for months and years to come.